sethchart/idf-wpi-email/README.md

 * `state` is the state where the walk will occur.
 * `lon` is the longitude of the walk location.
 * `lat` is the latitude of the walk location.
-* `rad` is the maximum radius, in miles, from the walk location that will be included in that walks geographical region.
+* `rad` is the maximum radius, in miles, from the walk location that will be included in that walk's geographical region.